microsoft/qsharp/katas/content/qec_shor/index.md

 - Quantum error correction is more challenging compared to classical error correction, since quantum information cannot be copied, the act of observing the system damages information stored in it, and there is a much broader variety of errors in quantum systems compared to only bit flip errors in the classical systems.
 - Discretization of quantum errors is the phenomenon that allows us to correct arbitrary errors on quantum systems by correcting only a limited discrete subset of errors.
 For single-qubit errors, this subset is Pauli $X$, $Y$, and $Z$ errors.
-- Bit flip quantum error correction code allows us to detect and correct only $X$ errors, phase flip - only $Z$ errors, and Shor code allows us to detect and correct one arbitrary single-qubit error.
+- The bit flip quantum error correction code allows us to detect and correct only $X$ errors, the phase flip code only $Z$ errors, and the Shor code allows us to detect and correct one arbitrary single-qubit error.